PublicDataWorks/verdad/prompts/Stage_4_review_prompt.md

    - [ ] Is my scoring consistent with provided evidence?

 5. **Documentation Format:**
    "This content receives a score of [X] because it [cite specific elements].
-This is evidenced by [quote or describe specific statements/arguments from the snippet].
+This is evidenced by [quote or describe specific statements/arguments from the transcription].
 Additional context includes [relevant patterns or mixed signals]."

 6. **Score Adjustment Protocol:**
    - Reduce score magnitude if evidence is mixed